jju/stubbl/teams/ravenouseagles.md

 Outside the Pro Division the Eagles put together a wonderful GCV Memorial season with their retirees and rookies, then got it all together for an exciting final match.
 Sure this didn't mean anything but it's fun to win.
 The Eagles actually tied with the [Irregular Cogs](irregularcogs) for Casualties inflicted (20), but their casualty composition (11-5-4) meant they ended more careers and had a better differential (14) so they won the prize.

 The Eagles then made some huge strides and in GCX their veterans got them within a whisker of another championship and secured their second Iron Fist in a row.
+In Green Cup XI they met the Spectres in the round of 16 and lost, slightly underperforming preseason expectations.

-#### Projection GCXI
+#### Projection GCXII

-W-D-L 7-1-7
+W-D-L 5-2-8

-We've seen the Eagles make a dashing playoff run before, and with the Spectres seemingly rolling over for the season, the regular season might give the Eagles time to develop some support for their big 3 bashers.
+The Eagles look like the biggest losers when it comes to the expansion of Green Cup play.
+The [Palace Orchids](palaceorchids) are coming into the Pits Division with high expectations, pushing everyone else down a rung.
+Combine that with the financial difficulties the Ossa leadership group is said to be having which means they might not be able to afford their stars, and this is probably going to be a nightmare season even if they don't occupy the very basement.

 #### summary GCXI